 The Science curriculum comprises of Biological Sciences, Chemical Sciences, Physical Sciences and Earth and Space Sciences.

-Students study Science as a formal subject.
 Our courses are designed to develop a student's scientific thinking skills and understanding of the sciences and grow their interest for the subject.

 In Year 7, the topics covered are: